vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 some lines like this in your vimrc, to load a separate file with something like mapping definitions in it:

-    :source ~/.vim/mappings.vim
+    source ~/.vim/mappings.vim

-Vim offers another method for loading these files that works with the file layout of the `'runtimepath'`, named [`:runtime`][rc].
-Without an exclamation mark, it reads Vim script commands from the first path it finds in any of its `'runtimepath'` entries.
-With an exclamation mark, it reads *all* of them.
+Vim offers another method for loading these files that works with the file layout of the `'runtimepath'` we just inspected, named [`:runtime`][rc].
+Used without an exclamation mark, it reads Vim script commands from the first path it finds in any of its `'runtimepath'` entries.
+With an exclamation mark, it reads *all* of them, including pattern matching with `?` and `*` globs.
-`:runtime` also doesn't raise errors if it can't find the file, avoiding a lot of boilerplate.

-    :runtime syntax/c.vim
+    runtime syntax/c.vim
-    :runtime! syntax/c.vim
+    runtime! syntax/c.vim
-    :runtime! */maps.vim
+    runtime! */maps.vim
-    :runtime! */**/maps.vim
+    runtime! **/maps.vim

 The [double asterisk][ss] in the last example here can be taken as a shorthand for a directory hierarchy, which can be up to 100 levels deep.
+This means that a file in `foo/bar/baz/quux/maps.vim` would still be found and loaded.

+Unlike `:source`, `:runtime` also doesn't raise errors if it can't find the file, avoiding a lot of boilerplate if a file's absence in a particular directory may be normal.

-A few of Vim's startup processes—and some of its commands, like [`:filetype`][ft]—are in fact just thin wrappers around a set of `:runtime` commands.
-This allows a lot of flexibility in choosing what files to run and where, based on what's available in these paths; with a little care, we can run code before, instead of, or after other code to adapt, replace, or extend it.
+A few of Vim's startup processes—and some of its commands, like [`:filetype`][ft]—are in fact just thin wrappers around `:runtime` commands.
+Leveraging this allows a lot of flexibility in choosing what files to run and where, based on what's available in these paths; with a little care, we can run code before, instead of, or after other code, in order to disable, replace, or extend it.

 Turn on, `plugin`, drop out
 ---------------------------

-Let's start the process of leveraging this power to divide up your vimrc file by looking for blocks of self-contained code that are veering away from simple configuration of the editor's existing functions, and more into dedicated programs of their own, so we can put them into the `plugin` subdirectory.
+You can start the process of breaking up the code in your vimrc file by looking for blocks of self-contained code that are veering away from simple configuration of the editor's existing functions, and more into dedicated programs of their own, so we can put them into self-contained file in the `plugin` subdirectory.

 As a common example, if you've been reading others' vimrc files, you will have doubtless seen many attempts to solve the universal problem of quickly removing